 One last detail to pay attention to: thermal spray plumes are rarely horizontal.
-This means that velocity measurements could be more or less affected since they assume that particles are traveling perpendicular to the 2-slits photomask.
+This means that velocity measurements could be affected since they assume that particles are traveling perpendicular to the 2-slits photomask.
 Therefore, we recommend that you evaluate the angle of the thermal spray plume.
 Knowing this angle, you can compensate for it by giving a slight inclination to the sensing.
-This being said, keep in mind that the velocity measurement will be affected as the COSINE of the angle.
+Keep in mind that the velocity measurement will be affected as the COSINE of the angle.
 As you know, for angle 10 degrees and less, the COSINE is pretty much "1" so not much error introduced on the velocity.